xorcat/crikeyconctf/index.md

 * Web
 * Crypto
 * Exploit
+* Binaries
 * Trivia
 * GRC Trivia
+* etc.  There will be a wide range.

 ### I'm a good CTF player, but before i play i want to know what the prizes will be?
 Naaa, this CTF ain't for you.
 We want people to have fun, and learn something.
 Sure everyone loves a winner, but if thats your main focus, you won't enjoy this CTF.